-C) I want my teens to focus on schoolwork and activities first.
-I'm not overloaded by housework, but simply want them to clean up messes they make.
+C) I want my kids to focus on schoolwork and activities first.
+I'm not overloaded by housework but simply want them to clean up messes they make.

 C) My children currently take no responsibility for household work.
 I need to talk with each of them one-on-one about why I think it's fair (and good practice for college) for them to take on some responsibility for themselves.

 Review Your Schedule: You need to make sure both you and your children are clear on when you expect them to get chores done and how much they can complete.